nanthagabriel/nanthagabriel/README.md

 - Platforms: LeetCode, Kaggle, Codewars, Exercism

 💬 Let’s Connect!
 I’m always looking for feedback, advice and opportunities to both collaborate and learn.
-Feel free to check out my work and reach out if you want to connect or offer your feedback on my projects.
+Feel free to check out my work as i update them and reach out if you want to connect or offer your feedback on my projects.
 I look forward to learning from my mistakes, growing from my experiences and sharing insights with others!

 - Email: nanthagabriel@gmail.com
 - Instagram: https://www.instagram.com/nanthagabriel/